deco3500-2017/team-apollo/README.md

 ### Project Phases

+1. User & Industry Research
+2. Competitive Analysis
+3. Generate Requirements Backlog
+4. Develop Wireframes
+5. User Testing
+6. Generate Style Guide
+7. Develop Framer Prototype
+8. User Testing

+#### 1\.
+User & Industry Research

+Content for this section will be written here.

+#### 2\.
+Competitive Analysis

+Content for this section will be written here.

+#### 3\.
+Generate Requirements Backlog

-1. Content for this section will be written here.
+Content for this section will be written here.

+#### 4\.
+Develop Wireframes

-2. Content for this section will be written here.
+Content for this section will be written here.

+#### 5\.
+User Testing

-3. Content for this section will be written here.
+Content for this section will be written here.

-### Project Milestones
+#### 6\.
+Generate Style Guide

-1. Content for this section will be written here.
+Content for this section will be written here.

+#### 7\.
+Develop Framer Prototype

-2. Content for this section will be written here.
+Content for this section will be written here.

+#### 8\.
+User Testing

-3. Content for this section will be written here.
+Content for this section will be written here.

 ### Resources